Shopify/js-buy-sdk/guide/index.md

 });
 ```

-Variants can be passed in during initalization to create a non-cart with with those variants.
+Variants can be passed in during initalization to create a non-empty cart with those variants.

 ```js
 var cart;